-While I was developing and testing the Ash jeans I became pretty obsessed with finding different ways to customize my denim.
+While I was developing and testing the Ash jeans I became pretty obsessed with finding different ways to customize my denim including how to fade and distress denim.
 When you start buying denim to make jeans it becomes pretty apparent that there isn’t a huge amount of variation in colour and finish.
 Don’t get me wrong, I love indigo, but I don’t want all my jeans to look exactly the same.

 Today I’ll give you a few ideas and tips for distressing and fading your own denim, using items you very likely already have at home!